An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Cadence Simulation Results

 \subsection{SET and READ Simulation Results}

-All the simulations are run with a \SI{65}{\nano\meter} hybrid CMOS-memristor technology in Cadence Spectre to observe the effect of process variation using Monte Carlo analysis and non-linear effects of the 1T1R and 3T1R circuits.
-Fig.\ref{fig:IP} (a) and (b) show the simulation results for SET operation with an initial resistance of 100 k$\Omega$ at different $V_{in}$.
+In our simulation, a \SI{65}{\nano\meter} CMOS 10LPe process from IBM is utilized \cite{65}.
+A Verilog-A model is used to characterize the memristive device \cite{model_glsvlsi}.
+A statistical block in this model shows the process variation and stochastic behavior of the memristor.
+Monte Carlo analysis is used to observe the effect of process variation and non-linear effects of the 1T1R and 3T1R circuits.
+Fig. \ref{fig:IP} (a) and (b) show the simulation results for SET operation with an initial resistance of 100 k$\Omega$ at different $V_{in}$.
 The range is varied from \SI{0.8}{\volt} to \SI{1.2}{\volt}.
-SET current for 1T1R cell varies from a low current of about \SI{7}{\micro\ampere} to \SI{132}{\micro\ampere}.
+The SET current for 1T1R cell varies from a low current of about \SI{7}{\micro\ampere} to \SI{132}{\micro\ampere}.
 On the other hand, the SET current of 3T1R is slightly higher and varies from about \SI{35}{\micro\ampere} to \SI{292}{\micro\ampere}.
 Here, the high SET current of 3T1R is a trade-off for better accessibility for write operations.
 3T1R has a more desirable writing functionality compared to 1T1R since the SET current is more linear with respect to the voltage.
-Fig.\ref{fig:IP} (c) and (d), show the power consumption of 1T1R and 3T1R cells respectively.
-Due to the high SET current 3T1R draws higher power than 1T1R devices.
-According to Fig.\ref{fig:IP} (c), a SET operation of 1T1R shows the power range from about \SI{5}{\micro\watt} to \SI{160}{\micro\watt}.
+Due to Ohms law, the final resistance achieved is directly proportional to the current applied during a SET operation.
+So, having a linear set current will offer better predictability and reliability for programming operations.
+Fig. \ref{fig:IP} (c) and (d), show the power consumption of 1T1R and 3T1R cells respectively.
+Due to the high SET current, 3T1R draws higher power than 1T1R devices.
+According to Fig. \ref{fig:IP} (c), a SET operation of 1T1R shows the power range from about \SI{5}{\micro\watt} to \SI{160}{\micro\watt}.
 On the other hand, the power consumption of 3T1R is significantly higher, ranging from about \SI{115}{\micro\watt} to \SI{964}{\micro\watt}.
 SET current or power is only considered when the memory array will be utilized for training the dataset.
 READ power has a higher impact than write power on the total power consumption of a system such as a DPE.
 However, writing a precise resistance value to the memristor is critical for repeatable results in machine learning.